jsaul/flinnengdahl/README.md

 ## Issues

 There are still some names that may create confusion or discomfort, like "Kashmir-India border region".
-Ideas on how to resolve this (and at the same time keep the region numbering!) are welcome.
+Ideas on how to resolve this (and at the same time keep the region numbering!) are welcome but probably outside the scope of this module.

 ## Reference